iltommi/qdb-documentation/source/administration/system_requirements.rst

 Hardware Requirements
 ---------------------

-    * An Intel Westmere or better microarchitecture
+    * An Intel Westmere or better microarchitecture (AMD Bulldozer or better)
     * End-to-end ECC memory (motherboard, CPU and memory)
     * At least 1 GiB of RAM
     * At least 10 GiB of disk